wernerjoss/hugo-fullcalendar/README.md

 ## Configuration
 Besides locale, there is also a Paramter called colors, e.g ``` colors="Red,Green,Blue" ``` which can be used to customize the colors of the Calendar Entry in the Grid view.
 Further Configuration can be done in the File js/calendar.js in function Settings(), but keep in mind these could be overwritten by an update.
-The most important setting is "icsfiles" which is supposed to hold the calendar .ics file name(s) - these files must be found in the same folder where the Shortcode is used.
 As mentioned, you can also show a Picture for the current month above the calendar widget (see screenshot obove), just put 12 Image Files named 'January.jpg', 'February.jpg', ... , 'December.jpg' in the Folder for your Page where the Calendar will be placed.
 (Note that Image File names must match Month names according to your locale setting, so, for locale: de, use 'Januar.jpg' ...).
 Finally, it should be noted that this Shortcode relies on jquery, which is loaded by most Themes - in case you are using a Theme that does not do this, jquery is automatically loaded, no additional config Option needed for that.